 It’s important to realize that

 It may take 3-4 decades for a bunion to reveal itself.
-There is a juvenile version that presents very early in life (during the pre-teen years).
-There is typically no distress since this age group uses athletic shoes.
+There is a juvenile version that presents very early in life (during the preteen years) and typically doesn’t cause distress, since this age group often uses athletic shoes.
 Bone growth plates are still active and it is recommended that surgery